bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

 - Lines can be modeled using Object-oriented design practices, providing a cohesive and compact way to access line information.
 [Some steps in lines 8:73 here](./line_util.py) are taken to adress this, but aren't fully implemented yet.
-- A line approximation can be made using a weighted average of the last N lane detections to smoothe-out the output in less-than-desireable conditions.
 - Color-coding the lane overlay can give us information about the state of the image pipeline, for example - red can alarm for high uncertainty or a need for reinitialization, yellow can suggest that the pipeline relies on past N measurements because the frame/s was/were